ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Inside we met Sartlong, one of the herders.
 She kindly gave us some milk tea to drink and was otherwise very shy.
 After warming up by the stove, Anuka and Sartlong's husband, Godla, peeled back the animal skin door and entered.

-This camp contained three families and three ortzs.
+This camp contained three families and three orts.
 First there was Godla and his wife, Sartlong.
-Strangely, they met because of a film was made about a reindeer herder who could catch wild reindeer.
+Strangely, they met because of a film that was made about a reindeer herder who could catch wild reindeer.
 They wanted it to be authentic, and Godla could genuinely catch wild reindeer, so he was cast into the role.
 Sartlong was suggested as the love interest role.
 Fast forward, they are happily married with a kid, who just left for school.
 She was staying in the dormitories in Tsagaannuur and would have been at the festivities we had witnessed that morning.

 Then there is Sartlong's brother and his family, who lived in the tent next door.
 Tragically, their son passed away last month, just a year old.
 The baby was running a high fever, so they rushed him by reindeerback to the village.
 Unfortunately, there was no doctor there, nor was there a nurse.
 So the baby died, and apparently the police were investigating.
 During our visit they were resupplying in Tsagaannuur.

-Finally, a single man lived in the third ortz.
-Since they knew Anuka would be bringing tourists to come visit, he had rented his ortz to us for two nights.
+Finally, a single man lived in the third ort.
+Since they knew Anuka would be bringing tourists to come visit, he had rented his ort to us for two nights.

 Anuka explained that we could ask some questions to Godla, and she would translate.